Department of Chemistry

 In May of the senior year, the department administers examinations produced by the American Chemical Society in order to fulfill University degree requirements.
 These examinations cover the fields of biochemistry and inorganic, organic, and physical chemistry.
 Preparation for these exams involves the following: (1) The biochemistry exam covers material presented in MOL 345.
 (2) The inorganic chemistry exam encompasses material from both CHM 407 and 408.
 (3) The organic chemistry exam spans a full year of coursework from either CHM 301/302 or CHM 303/304.
 (4) The physical chemistry exam includes material from both quantum chemistry (CHM 305 or 405) and thermodynamics (CHM 306 or 406).
 Seniors preselect and complete two of the four examinations for this requirement.

-The department encourages students to consider opportunities for study abroad.
+The department encourages students to consider opportunities for study abroad in the spring term of the junior year.
 Requirements for the junior independent work program are then met at the foreign host institution.
 In addition, the student may elect to have the number of required departmental courses reduced by one cognate per semester abroad, assuming advanced approval of a chemistry-related course of study at the foreign institution.
 (This course may not be counted as one of the four required core courses.)
 Students considering study abroad are urged to discuss their plans with the departmental representative early in the planning stages to lay out coursework, obtain approvals, and set up junior independent work assignments.